pymc-devs/pymc/readme.md

 Check out the [Tutorial](http://nbviewer.ipython.org/github/pymc-devs/pymc3/blob/master/pymc3/examples/tutorial.ipynb)!

 ***PyMC 3 is alpha software*** and is not ready for use in production.
 We encourage most new users to use the current release version in the [PyMC 2 repository](https://github.com/pymc-devs/pymc).
-Release versions are also available on [PyPI](https://pypi.python.org/pypi/pymc) and [Binstar](https://binstar.org/pymc/pymc).

 ## Features